Philanthropreneur: Controversies

 Non-profit organizations have historically found it challenging to trust and accept the concept of "philanthro-capitalism".
 Critics note that many metrics of the commercial sectors, such as return on investment lack applicability to non-profit organizations.
 Moreover, the inclusion of commercial and enterprise strategies has generated concerns in maintaining the institution's culture and ideology.
 A particular concern is the risk that the organization's focus will shift away from the social mission and instead towards satisfying the need for profit.

 The performance assessment of philanthropreneurial ventures remains an area of concern for many, as there is no precise measurement for social impact.
 For example, in "impact investing", a core practice of philanthropreneurship, project selection for funding is based on estimated social impact and financial return.
-From an ethical context, many critics argue that the incorporation of a business model commercializes the nonprofit sector and further increases the risk of distorting the organization's mission and principles, alienating the very people it would help.
+From an ethical context, many critics argue that the incorporation of a business model commercializes the non-profit sector and further increases the risk of distorting the organization's mission and principles, alienating the very people it would help.

 Conversely, many supporters point out that traditional philanthropy alone cannot sustain social initiatives because of the shortage in sources of funding.
-In philanthropreneurship, a dependency on traditional fundraising has been a strong predictor of failure, which is why the need to diversify income sources was introduced through the concept of philanthrocapitalism.
+In philanthropreneurship, a dependency on traditional fundraising has been a strong predictor of failure, which is why the need to diversify income sources was introduced through the concept of philanthro-capitalism.